CityofToronto/bdit_data-sources/volumes/miovision/README.md

 `volumes_15min_tmc` (see [Warning](#Warning)) contains data aggregated into 15 minute bins.
-In order to make averaging hourly volumes simpler, the volume can be `NULL` (for all modes) or `0` (for classifications 1,2,6 which correspond to light vehicles, bicycles and pedestrians).
+In order to make averaging hourly volumes simpler, the volume can be `NULL` (for all modes) or `0` for classifications 1,2,6 (which corresponds to light vehicles, bicycles and pedestrians).

 The 1-min data do not identify if a camera is malfunctioning, so gaps in data could either mean there was no volume, or that the camera malfunctioned.
 Because